dell/dellemc-openmanage-ansible-modules/docs/modules/dellemc_idrac_lc_attributes.rst

 .. note::
    - This module requires 'Administrator' privilege for *idrac_user*.
-   - Run this module from a system that has direct access to Dell EMC iDRAC.
+   - Run this module from a system that has direct access to Dell iDRAC.
    - This module supports ``check_mode``.